Skip to main content

 sealed-secrets sealed-secrets true true launchpad.graphops.xyz/namespace:sealed-secrets sealed-secrets/sealed-secrets 2.1

-First, update configuration in your helmfile.yaml for the base namespaces.
-You will likely need to configure storage and ingress with your own values.
+First, update the Helmfile configuration for the base namespaces.
+You will likely need to configure storage and ingress settings in their respective files, namespaces/storage.yaml and namespaces/ingress.yaml, by customizing them with your specific values.

 In particular, the storage namespace may be a requirement even for other base namespaces, so lets install that one first by running task releases:apply -- launchpad.graphops.xyz/namespace=storage